Personalization strategy, with Gianfranco Cuzziol

 About the role of personalized marketing strategies in loyalty programs:

-• Personalization and loyalty programs are much more than product recommendations.
+• Personalization and loyalty programs are much more than product recommendations, no matter the customer loyalty solution you use.
 They are about enabling an emotional connection with a product, which may engage customers much more.

 • Relevance is key.
 No matter how many points you give away, the customer will leave if you're talking about the wrong product, services, and experiences.